Powerful statistical inference for nested data using sufficient summary statistics: Theory

 \subsection{Statistical terminology}

-An \emph{effect size} $\theta$ is any quantitative measure that reflects the magnitude of some phenomenon of interest.
+An \emph{effect size} $\theta$ is any quantitative measure that reflects the magnitude of some phenomenon of interest (e.g., a parameter in a model).
 An \emph{estimator} $\hat{\theta}$ for $\theta$ is \emph{unbiased}, if its expected value is $\theta$.

-A \emph{statistical test} is a procedure to decide, based on an observed sample from a population, which of two complementary hypotheses about a population parameter is true.
-In this paper, we want to make inference about the presence or absence of an effect.
+A \emph{statistical test} is a procedure to decide, based on observed data, whether a hypothesis about a population is true.
+In this paper, our goal is to make inference about the presence or absence of an effect in the population.
 The \emph{null hypothesis} is that no effect is present.
 The zero effect is denoted by $\theta_0$.
-The null hypothesis is denoted by $H_0: \theta = \theta_0$.
+The null hypothesis of no effect is denoted by $H_0: \theta = \theta_0$.
 The \emph{alternative hypothesis} that an effect is present is denoted by $H_1$.
 A \emph{one-tailed} alternative hypothesis assumes that either $H_1: \theta > \theta_0$ or $H_1: \theta < \theta_0$, while a \emph{two-tailed} alternative hypothesis assumes that $H_1: \theta \neq \theta_0$.

-The \emph{p-value} denotes the probability of observing an effect at least as strong as the observed effect under the assumption of the null hypothesis.
-To calculate the p-value, a \emph{test statistic} needs to be derived from the observed effect size, where its distribution under the null hypothesis is known or can be reasonably well approximated.
-Denoting the test statistic by $T$, its cumulative distribution function under the $H_0$ by $F_T$, and its observed value in a given sample by $\tau$, the p-values for a \emph{one-tailed} alternative hypothesis are given by
+{A \emph{test statistic} needs to be derived from the observed effect size, where its distribution under the null hypothesis is known or can be reasonably well approximated.
+The \emph{p-value} denotes the probability of obtaining a result at least as strong as the observed test statistic under the assumption of the null hypothesis.} Denoting the test statistic by $T$, its cumulative distribution function under the $H_0$ by $F_T$, and its observed value in a given sample by $\tau$, the p-values for a \emph{one-tailed} alternative hypothesis are given by

 where $Pr(\cdot)$ denotes probability.
 The p-value for a two-tailed alternative hypothesis is given by